Visas, permits, residence

 - Intra-company transfer work permit: Granted to those who are being transferred by their company to work in a South African branch.

-- Corporate permit: For South African companies who need to employ foreign personnel.
+- Corporate permit: For South African companies that need to employ foreign personnel.
 Validity set on application.

 - Business permit: Issued to foreigners who intend to establish or invest in a business South Africa in which they may be employed.